James MacMillan: Appointments and collaborations

 He was appointed a Commander of the Order of the British Empire (CBE) in 2004, and a Knight Bachelor in 2015.

-In 2008, he became Honorary Patron of London Chamber Orchestra's LCO New: Explore project, which explores links between music and other art forms and fosters emerging creative talent in composition.
-He also serves as the Honorary President of the Bearsden Choir. and he is Patron of the Strathearn Music Society based in Crieff.
+In 2008, he became honorary patron of London Chamber Orchestra's LCO New: Explore project, which explores links between music and other art forms and fosters emerging creative talent in composition.

 Personal life

-MacMillan married Lynne Frew in 1983; they have two daughters and a son.
-He also had a granddaughter, Sara Maria, who had Dandy–Walker syndrome.
-He said of her short life that, "We have been blessed and transformed through knowing and loving Sara, and being known and loved in return by her."
+MacMillan married Lynne Frew in 1983; they have three children.
+He also had a grandchild who had Dandy–Walker syndrome.